MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/deploy/Deploying-graphics-devices-using-dda.md

 ### Disable the device

-Use Device Manager or PowerShell to ensure the device is “disabled.”
+Use Device Manager or PowerShell to ensure the device is **Disabled**.

 ### Dismount the device

-Depending on whether the vendor provided a mitigation driver, you must either use the `-force` option or not, as shown here:
+Depending on whether the vendor provided a mitigation driver, you must either use the `-Force` option or not, as shown here:

 - If a mitigation driver was installed, use the following cmdlet: